Jo-Minken/Practice/Interview/Ruby and Rails.md

   - Ruby Class variables begin with — **@@**
   - Ruby Global variables begin with — **$**

-- What is the difference between class methods and instance methods?
+- What is the difference between class methods and instance methods?<br>
-  Class methods are available on classes, and instance methods are available on instances (of course).They are typically used for different purposes.
+  Class methods are available on classes, and instance methods are available on instances (of course).They are typically used for different purposes.<br>
   Class methods are denoted by `def self.method_name`.

 - What are the three levels of method access control for classes and what do they signify?